Chambersburg Area Senior High School: Extracurricular activities and Color Day

 Chambersburg Area Senior High School offers a wide variety of extracurricular activities and an extensive sports program.
 In addition to a full range of sports, the school also maintains a band, an orchestra, a glee club, a student newspaper, a national honors society, a national art honors society, a variety of language clubs, a math club, a ping pong club, a ski club, an economics club, a sports club, a drama club, a camera club, a religious fellowship, a student government, a small business club, and a number of other organizations.

 Chambersburg Area Senior High School is also well known for its Color Day tradition.
 Every year since the early 1920s, classes are suspended for a series of games and competitions between the freshmen, sophomore, junior, and senior classes.
 The term Color Day originated from the hues given to the different grades: gold and blue are worn by future graduates of an odd numbered year (example 2013) and red and white for the even numbered years (example 2014).

+In addition to this, Chambersburg has a national-level NJROTC Program headed by Commander Bruce A. Apgar (USN, RET.) and assisted by MSgt Louis A. Montney (USMC, RET.) and MCPO John C. Mickey (USN, RET.)
+Consistently finishing atop NJROTC Area 3, the CASHS NJROTC is well known for its Regulation and Exhibition Armed and Unarmed Drill teams.
+Chambersburg's NJROTC Program travels frequently for National-level Competitions.